iman-i-am/Credit-Risk-Report/README.md

 - **Optimum term**: 12–36 months for riskier grades; longer terms are safer only for top-grade loans.
 Nova Bank should prioritize Grade A–C loans and apply stricter checks for longer-term loans in lower grades.

+## Account Behavior by Age
+**Do past delinquencies and open accounts influence loan defaults?**

+### Key Patterns

+- **Younger age groups (18–34)** have the most defaults — over 6,000 combined — and slightly fewer open accounts.
+- **Delinquency rates** are similar across all age groups (around 0.50), except for ages 55–64, which show fewer past issues (0.37).
+- **Older borrowers (55+)** have fewer defaults and slightly more open accounts, suggesting better credit behavior.

+### Key Takeaways

+- **Age matters** — younger borrowers default more, likely due to limited credit history and financial instability.
+- **Past delinquencies are consistent**, but younger groups carry more risk due to volume.
+- Nova Bank should apply tighter checks for younger applicants and consider credit maturity when assessing risk.